 Also remember that ER 7.4 prohibits use of the words "specialist" or "specializes" unless you are certified as a specialist by the State Bar Board of Legal Specialization.
 Equally, use of the term "expert" is disfavored unless you have been qualified as an expert in that particular area of law.
-Claiming to be an therefore not advisable and would be considered the equivalent of using the term "specialist."
+Claiming to be an "expert" could create a false expectation or understanding on the part of a prospective client and is therefore not advisable and would be considered the equivalent of using the term "specialist."
 It is acceptable to state that you focus your practice in a particular area, or limit your practice to a particular area of law.